Dave Sharp advises architecture firms on social media, communication and marketing strategy. More.

 They tick so many boxes on our marketing plan.

-In this article, I'll walk you through the reasons my clients and I are talking about Instagram Stories more than the feed in 2019.
+In this article, I'll walk you through the reasons my clients and I are talking about Instagram Stories more than the feed looking forward to 2020.

 Instagram Stories are more convenient